-Restocking is the replanting of existing areas of woodland that have been felled.
-The statistics presented here also include felled areas that have been restocked by natural regeneration.
+Restocking is the replacement of trees on areas of woodland that have been felled; this can be done either through replanting or natural regeneration.
+The statistics presented here include felled areas that have been restocked by both natural regeneration and replanting.

-As restocking takes place on woodland that has been previously harvested and it is a condition of most felling licences that the area is restocked, restocking rates are mainly driven by harvesting levels (with a time lag, usually of around 2 years, between harvesting and restocking).
-Figures for timber harvesting (wood production) were most recently released in UK Wood Production and Trade: 2014 provisional figures (available at www.forestry.gov.uk/forestry/beeh-9vvf6w).
+As restocking takes place on woodland that has been previously harvested and it is a condition of most felling licences that the area is restocked, restocking rates are mainly driven by harvesting levels (with a time lag, often of around 2 years, between harvesting and restocking).
+Figures for timber harvesting (wood production) were most recently released in UK Wood Production and Trade: 2015 provisional figures (available at www.forestry.gov.uk/forestry/beeh-a9zjnu).